The Legend of Zelda: Skyward Sword: Design

-In past Zelda games, the team had made numerous new fields for player exploration, but this time they limited the number of overworlds to three and expanded their content so players would be able to fully appreciate them through repeated visits.
+In past Zelda games, the team had made numerous new fields for player exploration; however, this time, they limited the number of overworlds to three and expanded their content so players would be able to fully appreciate them through repeated visits.
 The team also created the world based on their experiences with Twilight Princess: feeling that the overworld and dungeons were too large with puzzles too thinly dispersed, the team both sought to compact areas and have environmental puzzles in the overworld.
 The biggest difficulty was ensuring that players could reach areas quickly while still discovering new features and puzzles.
 The creation of the Skyloft overworld was due to difficulties connecting the three Surface-based overworlds due to drastically contrasting environments.
 The sky was initially going to be presented similar to the course selection screen from the Super Mario series, but this was changed to an overworld with its own quests and population so Link had a place where he could prepare for his adventures.
 An initial idea, when jumping down from the sky seemed unlikely to be approved, was to have a huge tower acting as a central hub, with the height at which Link jumped lengthening the duration of his free fall.
 Once the concept of traveling from the sky had been chosen instead, the Loftwing mounts were created so it looked and felt more rational to players.
 These overlapping gameplay mechanics triggered the creation of Skyloft, along with elements of the early game such as the Knight Academy.
 The continual movements and routines of Skyloft's people were modeled after similar time-driven mechanics from The Legend of Zelda: Majora's Mask, with similar links between character-specific side quests and the main narrative.
 Despite the aerial element, the mechanics necessary for free navigation meant a Loftwing racing minigame could not be implemented.